-A. Results on simulated data
+A. Results on Simulated Data

 Table I shows the errors for the four tracking experiments and different varying methods.
-The proposed NNK methods perform clearly better than MI with data where the tracked object is out-of-plane, due to the correction of the axial aberration caused by out-of-plane offset: the localisation error for all NNK methods is 0.13 mm, while for MI it is fivefold.
-For occasionally noisier data filtering-based NNK and NNK-RW retain their performance and clearly outperform NNK-I and MI that do not assume dependence between subsequent positions, this indicates that a filtering approach is necessary to provide robustness.
-This benefit of filtering and axial aberration correction is clearly visible in Fig. 4, where MI overestimates the axial coordinate and for some noisy images the estimate jumps off the trajectory (green spikes).
-Nevertheless, if we consider no out-of-plane offset without additional noise, all methods perform comparably well with localisation error around 0.11 mm.
-In terms of worst-case performance, NNK performs the best with maximum error less than three times the mean error in every experiment.
-In experiment 2 with increased noise, this ratio increases to almost five with NNK-RW and to over 10 with NNK-I and MI.
-Videos of tracking results with NNK for experiments 1 and 4 are presented in the supplementary material (Supplementary Videos 1 and 2).
+The proposed NNK methods perform clearly better than MI with data where the tracked object is out-of-plane, due to the correction of the axial aberration caused by out-of-plane offset: the localization error for all NNK methods is 0.13 mm, while for MI, it is fivefold.
+For occasionally noisier data filtering-based NNK and NNK-RW that retain their performance and clearly outperform NNK-I and MI that do not assume dependence between subsequent positions, this indicates that a filtering approach is necessary to provide robustness.
+This benefit of filtering and axial aberration correction is clearly visible in Fig. 4, where MI overestimates the axial coordinate and, for some noisy images, the estimate jumps off the trajectory (green spikes).
+Nevertheless, if we consider no out-of-plane offset without additional noise, all methods perform comparably well with a localization error of around 0.11 mm.
+In terms of worst case performance, NNK performs the best with maximum error less than three times the mean error in every experiment.
+In Experiment 2 with increased noise, this ratio increases to almost five with NNK-RW and over 10 with NNK-I and MI.